 What I loved about the menu was that practically every dish was available in small plates costing under a tenner – if you want to go large just double the price, same goes for the wine, conversely by the glass or bottle.
 Very smart indeed.
 Check it out for yourself;

-Pork neck with honey & rosemary was such a delightful thing, arguably the most best dish there for me.
+Pork neck with honey & rosemary was such a delightful thing, arguably the best dish here for me.
 When I saw it on the menu, I had to have it.
 It was so juicy, smokey, tender and sweet, almost taking a liking to Chinese style ‘Char Siu in flavour’.
 What is there not to like?
 You have to order it!

 This dish featured on the specials – Ox cheeks!
 In my opinion anything slow cooked in red wine, peppercorns and tomato is a revelation.
-It’s a real shame it didn’t feature again during my second visit – if any of the Bocca folk are listening, please start cooking it again!
+It’s a real shame it didn’t feature again during my second visit – if any of the Bocca folk are reading, please start cooking it again!

 Tagliolini with sea snail ragú, this disappeared faster than I could go back for a second helping.
-You definitely know you were eating something from the sea with the snails sweet-like clam texture.
+You definitely know you were eating something from the sea with the snail’s sweet-like clam texture.
 Faultless.

 Pastiera Napoletana – Sweet ricotta, wholegrain wheat & candied orange tart, ricotta-orange gelato.
 What a mouth full!
-This was the plain Jane of the bunch, pleasant enough but if you’re in a conservative mood and fancy something sweet then this hits the spot.
+This was the plain Jane of the bunch, pleasant enough, but if you’re in a conservative mood and fancy something sweet then this hits the spot.